 Something to Remember

 I purchased fresh (not frozen) ahi tuna at Costco.
-I cut the tuna steaks into 3 oz. portions and froze the remaining pieces for future grilling and poke.
-It was perfect for the next time I was in the mood for a poke bowl.
-This poke bowl wouldn't be complete without these three ingredients I decided to include:
+I cut the tuna steaks into 3 oz. portions and freeze the remaining pieces for future grilling and poke.
+It's the perfect size next time you're in the mood for a poke bowl.
+These are three of my favorite ingredients that are 'must-haves' for your poke bowl:

 Kewpie mayonnaise - a Japanese product that boasts a distinct umami-rich and tangy-sweet flavor and creaminess.